-Prior to Fish, Kevin served as a judicial intern to the Honorable Dolores K. Sloviter (ret.) of U.S. Court of Appeals for the Third Circuit (2003).
+Before joining Fish & Richardson, Kevin served as a judicial intern to the Honorable Dolores K. Sloviter (ret.) of U.S. Court of Appeals for the Third Circuit (2003).

-Certain Multi-Domain Test and Measurement Instruments – Represented accused infringer Rohde & Schwarz GmBH in a lawsuit brought by U.S. competitor and patent holder Tektronix, Inc. In a case that involved various aspects of oscilloscope equipment, Kevin crafted a multi-faceted defense that leveraged Tektronix’s narrowing statements made responding to our client’s IPR petition to support non-infringement arguments.
+Certain Multi-Domain Test and Measurement Instruments – Represented accused infringer Rohde & Schwarz GmBH in a lawsuit brought by U.S. competitor and patent holder Tektronix, Inc. In a case that involved various aspects of oscilloscope equipment, Kevin crafted a multi-faceted defense that leveraged Tektronix’s narrowing statements made responding to our client’s inter partes review petition to support non-infringement arguments.
 As trial approached, and realizing the strength of our defenses, Tektronix decided to withdraw the case with no consideration sought from Rohde & Schwarz.

 Certain Non-Volatile Memory Devices – Represented patentee Macronix International, a Taiwanese integrated device manufacturer in the non-volatile memory market, against Toshiba Corp. and its subsidiaries in a case asserting that all of the flash memory Toshiba imports into the U.S. should be excluded.
-The Commission issued an exclusion order and cease-and-desist orders preventing Toshiba and its affiliates from importing, selling or marketing any flash memory.
-The case settled quickly thereafter, without appeal, including a publicly reported payment of USD $80 million from Toshiba to Macronix.
+The Commission issued an exclusion order and cease-and-desist orders preventing Toshiba and its affiliates from importing, selling, or marketing any flash memory.
+The case settled quickly thereafter without appeal, including a publicly reported payment of $80 million from Toshiba to Macronix.

 The Hertz Corporation & TSD Rental LLC v.
-Enterprise Rent-A-Car, et al. – Representing TSD Rental as declaratory judgment plaintiffs in a case involving car rental management software in the District of Massachusetts.
+Enterprise Rent-A-Car, et al. – Represented TSD Rental as declaratory judgment plaintiffs in a case involving car rental management software in the District of Massachusetts.
 Case settled.

 Synqor, Inc. v.
 Delta Electronics, Inc., Delta Products Corp., Murata Electronics North America, Inc., Murata Manufacturing Co., Ltd., Murata Power Solutions, Inc., and Power-One, Inc. – Represented defendants in patent infringement case involving DC-DC converters in the Eastern District of Texas.